artiommorozov/boiler-room/README.md

 ## General

-Live setup uses Olimex A20 Micro board, should be suitable for other boards with Linux where you have GPIO and I2C access.
+Live setup uses Olimex linuxino A20 micro board, should be suitable for other boards with Linux where you have GPIO and I2C access.

 ## What's inside

-# heating
+### heating

 sources for 'heating' binary.
 It takes boardConfig.json, periodically polls for weather.json and controls hardware

-# roomDrawing
+### roomDrawing

 drawing of boiler room hardware

-# schematics
+### schematics

-2 boards interfacing Olimex to motors, valves and sensors.
-One (left) is logic-level only and serves connecting bunch of ds18b20 sensors via ds2482 bridge.
+KiCad projects with 2 boards (same page) interfacing Olimex board to motors, valves and sensors.
+One (left) is logic-level only and serves connecting bunch of ds18b20 sensors via ds2482 bridge;
+it also contains 2 darlington arrays ULN2003 connecting 3.3V GPIO to 5V relays.
 The other (right) is relay and feedback board.

-# boardCfg
+### boardCfg

 fex file for enabling PE port GPIO on Olimex A20 Micro (google for A20-GPIO.pdf for more)